samikhuska57/FNF-SHANJR-Engine/README.md

 README.md revamped by [Nael2xd](https://youtube.com/@nael2xd?si=axwJrY_8jdlXUwSm)

-_If you're looking for the Android/IOS version, [go here!](https://github.com/JordanSantiagoYT/FNF-JS-Engine/tree/mobile)_
+_If you're looking for the Mobile port, [go here!](https://github.com/JordanSantiagoYT/FNF-JS-Engine/tree/mobile) the mobile port are discontinued, current version of the port is v1.46.0.

 ## Welcome